Christopher-Ochs/SeniorDesignProject/TaskList.md

 ## Financial Predictive Model

-1. Acquire the data to train the model (Matheww)
+1. Acquire the data to train the model (Mathew)
-2. Set up a continuous flow of data into the model (Matheww)
+2. Set up a continuous flow of data into the model (Mathew)
 3. Refine ANN architecture (Kyle, Philip)
 4. Train the model (Kyle)
 5. Refine the hyper parameters of the model (Kyle)